COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 ### 1.1 - Overview and Justification

-This document is the Requirement Specification for our RPG IBM Skills Build project.
-There are three parts to this document.
-The first part is the introduction, which gives a high-level description of the project, its scope, and domain area.
-The second part, the Soultion Requirments, is the main part of the requirement specification.
-This part specifies the projects functional and non-functional requirements, and assess the risks/issues which may occur when undertaking the project.
-The third part describes our approach to the development of the game, as well as our time schedule in order to complete the project within the agreed deadline.

 Our client is IBM, and our contact at IBM is Mr John McNamara.
 We have been tasked to reimagine Skills Build as an RPG game.
 This RPG game must facilitate accessing IBM Skills Build courses by linking the courses and its subsequent knowledge check questions, as well as reward users with in-game items (powerups and progression) if they are able to answer them.
 The game should also be fun and engaging to the user; it would be an amazing study tool integrated smoothly into an engaging RPG experience.
 However, the game does not need to teach the course content, but can refer to the courses from which the IBM Skills Build badges are obtained.
 This game is aimed to appeal to high school and university students, and hence should be accessible to people with little or no knowledge of Computer Science.

+This document is the Requirement Specification for our RPG IBM Skills Build project.
+There are three parts to this document.
+The first part is the introduction, which gives a high-level description of the project, its scope, and domain area.
+The second part, the Solution Requirments, is the main part of the requirement specification.
+This part specifies the projects functional and non-functional requirements, and assess the risks/issues which may occur when undertaking the project.
+The third part describes our approach to the development of the game, as well as our time schedule in order to complete the project within the agreed deadline.

 ### 1.2 - Prokect Scope